Can a Light Bulb Cause a Fire? What Every Homeowner Needs to Know

 • Frequent Bulb Replacement: Repeatedly needing to replace bulbs in a particular fixture may signify an underlying issue causing excessive heat buildup.

-Preventing Light Bulb Fires
+Preventing Light Bulb Caused Fires

 • Use Correct Wattage: Always follow the recommended wattage for your light fixtures to avoid overheating and fire risks.